 Features you may encounter include thumbholes and cuffs, underarm gussets and flat locked seams, helping layer, comfort and ease of movement.

 Shoulder panels or dropped shoulder seams can be good for avoiding pack rub, while mesh side panels can enhance air circulation for high intensity workouts.
 Zipped collars can be also useful for added on-demand ventilation.

 Choosing the Right Base Layer

-When choosing your base layer, it’s important to focus on your needs.
+When choosing your best option, it’s important to focus on your needs.
 Your base layer should be a good match for the temperature, your activity level, body type and any personal preferences.

-If you tend to feel the cold you may want to opt for a heavier weight, or if you intend on going trail running you may want to layer a lightweight base layer even in the middle of winter.
+If you tend to feel the cold you may want to opt for a heavier weight, or if you intend on going trail running you may want to layer a lightweight option even in the middle of winter.

 A great versatile all-rounder for winter hiking is a mediumweight merino base layer.
 It also can be worn by itself in warmer seasons and thanks to merino wool’s excellent thermoregulatory properties, you won’t suddenly go from feeling too hot to too cold.